-- Students must have college assessment results that indicate placement into College Composition I (ENGL110). - Students must demonstrate reading and listening comprehension competencies in the English language, as well as the ability to speak English clearly and correctly.
+- Students must have college assessment results that indicate placement into College Composition I (ENGL110M). - Students must demonstrate reading and listening comprehension competencies in the English language, as well as the ability to speak English clearly and correctly.
 Applicants whose first language is not English must submit official scores for the Test of English as a Foreign Language (TOEFL).
-A minimum score of 62 (internet-based), 173 (computer-based) or 500 (paper-based) is required before taking AH115. - Students must have sufficient speech and language ability to express, comprehend and exchange information and ideas in English verbally and non-verbally and to interact clearly and logically with patients, family members, physicians, peers and other medical personnel. - Those not meeting program standards may be referred to classes to improve their diction and vocabulary skills. - Submit a report of current physical status, including immunization against measles, mumps, rubella, (MMR), varicella and hepatitis B (at least 2 of the required 3-shot series must be completed); up-to-date tetanus booster; negative TB test within one year or negative chest x-ray with physician's clearance and varicella vaccine. - · Based on the physical exam required for entry into the program, students must: - a.
+A minimum score of 62 (internet-based), 173 (computer-based) or 500 (paper-based) is required before taking AHLT115M. - Students must have sufficient speech and language ability to express, comprehend and exchange information and ideas in English verbally and non-verbally and to interact clearly and logically with patients, family members, physicians, peers and other medical personnel. - Those not meeting program standards may be referred to classes to improve their diction and vocabulary skills. - Submit a report of current physical status, including immunization against measles, mumps, rubella, (MMR), varicella and hepatitis B (at least 2 of the required 3-shot series must be completed); up-to-date tetanus booster; negative TB test within one year or negative chest x-ray with physician's clearance and varicella vaccine. - · Based on the physical exam required for entry into the program, students must: - a.
 Have sufficient hearing to assess patient needs and to understand instructions and identify emergency signals. - b.
 Have sufficient visual acuity to observe patients and interpret data; visual acuity sufficient to ensure a safe environment, identify color changes, read fine print/writing and calculate fine calibrations. - c.
-Be able to stand for long periods of time. - Possess and maintain personal health insurance for both AH115 and AH135 - Possess and maintain professional liability insurance for both AH115 and AH135.
-This professional liability insurance coverage is purchased through MCC's Bursar's office. - Criminal background checks are required of all students prior to Internship placement.
-Drug screening may be required upon Internship placement; this is dependent on the clinical setting.
+Be able to stand for long periods of time. - Possess and maintain personal health insurance for both AHLT115M and AHLT135M - Possess and maintain professional liability insurance for both AHLT115M and AHLT135M.
+This professional liability insurance coverage is purchased through MCC's Bursar's office. - Criminal background checks and drug screenings are required of all students prior to Internship placement.
 No students will be exempt from either process.
+Any student found chemically impaired at any time will be dismissed from the program.
 National certification boards, internship sites and employers may

-- restrict candidates who have been involved in civil or criminal legal proceedings. - As skills and knowledge must be current for an internship, if more than one year lapses before a student seeks an internship, AH115 must be repeated.
+- restrict candidates from the certification or practicum if involved in civil or criminal legal proceedings. - As skills and knowledge must be current for an internship, if more than one year lapses before a student seeks an internship, AHLT115M must be repeated.

-Transfer credit for AH115 will not be granted.
+Transfer credit for AHLT115M will not be granted.